JasiHime/jasihime.github.io/webpage/docs/guides/slurm.md

 python3 myPYthonCalcs.py
 ```

-TO submit this to the scheduler we use the `sbatch` utility, followed by the path to the submission script:
+To submit this to the scheduler we use the `sbatch` utility, followed by the path to the submission script:

 ```
 sbatch myScript.sh